MainActivityKt/Tasklist/README.md

 with organizing and managing tasks, and saving them to a Json file.

 ## Stage 1/6: Read the list
 What does a task manager need first?
-Well, tasks, obviously.
+Well, tasks...obviously.

-In this stage, the program, when executed, asks the user to input any number of tasks, and prints them out at the end with each task's number, with trailing and leading spaces removed.
+In this stage, the program when executed, asks the user to input any number of tasks, and prints them out at the end with each task's number next to them, with trailing and leading spaces removed from each line.
 An empty line denotes the end of tasks.

 [Open stage 1 on Hyperskill](https://hyperskill.org/projects/237/stages/1188/implement)